 How to make deviled eggs

-- How to boil eggs for deviled egg: Place a large pot of water over high heat and bring to a boil.
+- How to boil eggs for deviled egg: Place a large pot of water over medium-high heat and bring to a boil.
 With a slotted spoon, carefully lower in eggs.
 Turn down the heat and allow to simmer for 12 minutes.
 While the eggs are boiling, prepare a large bowl with ice water.
-Once the 12 minutes are up, remove the eggs with a slotted spoon and place in the bowl of ice water.
+Once the 12 minutes are up, remove the eggs with a slotted spoon and place in an ice bath.
 Allow the eggs to cool completely, approximately 10-15 minutes.
-Peel the eggs (I find it easiest to do this in the bowl of water as the water really helps to slip the shells off and also keeps the egg clean from any small bits of shell) then halve.
+Peel the eggs (I find it easiest to do this in the bowl of water as the water really helps to slip the shells off and also keeps the egg clean from any small bits of shell) then slice eggs in half.

 - Make the filling: With a teaspoon, scoop out the egg yolks and place in a bowl.
-Add mayonnaise, sour cream, dijon mustard, pickle juice (you can use any pickle here.
-Jalapeño, Dill, Bread and butter, anything you like will work.), a pinch of sugar, salt and pepper.
+Add mayo, sour cream, dijon mustard, pickle juice, a pinch of sugar, salt and pepper.
 Blend with an immersion blender until smooth and creamy.

 - Fill the eggs: Transfer the filling to a piping bag fitted with a star nozzle.
 Pipe the filling into the egg white halves.
 Alternatively, use two teaspoons and scoop the filling into each hollow.